 Teratogenic Effects: Pregnancy Category C. Trypan blue is teratogenic in rats, mice, rabbits, hamsters, dogs, guinea pigs, pigs, and chickens.
 The majority of teratogenicity studies performed involve intravenous, intraperitoneal, or subcutaneous administration in the rat.
 The teratogenic dose is 50 mg/kg as a single dose or 25 mg/kg/day during embryogenesis in the rat.
-These doses are approximately 4,000- and 2,000-fold the maximum recommended human dose of 0.75 mg per injection based in a 60 kg person, assuming that the whole dose is completely absorbed.
+These doses are approximately 4,000- and 2,000-fold the maximum recommended human dose of 0.75 mg per injection based on a 60 kg person, assuming that the whole dose is completely absorved.
 Characteristic anomalies included neural tube, cardiovascular, vertebral, tail, and eye defects.
 Trypan blue also caused an increase in post-implantation mortality, and decreased fetal weight.
-In the monkey, trypan blue caused abortions with single or two daily doses of 50 mg/kg between 20th to 25th days of pregnancy, but no apparent increase in birth defects (approximately 4,000-fold maximum recommended human dose of 0.75 mg per injection, assuming total absorption).
+In the monkey, trypan blue caused abortions with single or two daily doses of 50 mg/kg between the 20th to 25th days of pregnancy, but no apparent increase in birth defects (approximately 4,000-fold maximum recommended human dose of 0.75 mg per injection, assuming total absorption).
 There are no adequate and well-controlled studies in pregnant women.
 Trypan blue should be given to a pregnant woman only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when trypan blue is administered to a nursing woman.

-The safety and effectiveness of trypan blue have been established in pediatric patients.
-Use of trypan blue is supported by evidence from an adequate and well-controlled study in pediatric patients.
+The safety and effectiveness of trypan blue have been established in pediatric patients. use of trypan blue is supported by evidence from an adequate and well-controlled study in pediatric patients.

 No overall differences in safety and effectiveness have been observed between elderly and younger patients.